-Wondering what the prices are and how much you would need to live here – then today’s guide is perfect for you.
+Wondering what it would cost you and how much you would need to live here – then today’s guide is perfect for you.

-Let’s discuss what action steps and budget we would need to move to Hong Kong today.
+Let’s discuss what action steps to do and budget we would need to move to Hong Kong today.

 Update April 2017: Prices have changed since writing this piece, there isa great comment in the bottom about recent prices.
 Please add your feedback to help others too.

-I have had a few people ask me what would I do if I had to start again in Asia – in particular if I were to move to Hong Kong.
-This article I will cover from the travel, to the living, networking, to the work I would seek.
+I have had a few people ask me what I would do if I had to start again in Asia – particularly, moving to Hong Kong.
+This article will cover from the travel, to the living, networking, to the work I would seek.

 I hope this helps…

-Not only the newbie, but maybe even those who are in Hong Kong now and wondering what they should do to better get into the market.
+Not only the newbie, but maybe even those who have been in Hong Kong for the longest time but wondering what they should do to better get into the market.

 Let me know if you have a suggestion or different viewpoint on these points.